rachelrobbinsmayhill/classification-project/readme.md

 payment_type_Mailed check       |          boolean int.
 (0, 1)  | payment type is or was check via post, 0= no, 1=yes |

 ## III.
-DATA SCIENCE PIPELINE PROCESS:
+PROJECT PLAN - USING THE DATA SCIENCE PIPELINE:
 The following outlines the process taken through the Data Science Pipeline to complete this project.

 Plan➜ Acquire ➜ Prepare ➜ Explore ➜ Model & Evaluate ➜ Deliver